UXR and CXR: Complementing, Not Competing with Marketing Research

 Marketing researchers are well-positioned to collaborate with UXR and CXR professionals, leveraging their expertise in data analysis, research methodology, and business strategy to provide broader market insights.
 In the same way, UXR and CXR practitioners bring specialized expertise in user-centered design and customer experience optimization, which adds depth and focus to specific touchpoints and interactions.

 At the same time, UXR and CXR bring specialized tools and design-thinking approaches critical for immediate optimizations in user and customer interactions.
-While UXR and CXR excel in agility and focus, they work best when paired with the strategic insights that marketing research provides.
+While UXR and CXR excel in agility and focus.

 The Role of AI in Research